DonDebonair/ploy/README.md

 - Update CLI help texts (currently, the Cobra defaults are used)
 - Better error handling
 - Add support for deploying new ECS task definitions for one-off tasks that are not part of a service
 - Add support for other deployment engines.
 See `github.com/DandyDev/ploy/engine` for examples of how engines are implemented
 - Create command that serves a simple dashboard the visualizes the services that are deployed and their versions.
 Should do periodic checks in the background to verify versions
+- Do automatic releases through go-releaser and Github Actions
+- Create a Homebrew tap + formula for Ploy

 ## Authors